*NEW FOR 2026! – Our Online Composite Door Designer With Live Quotations Click Here*

 You’ll feel warmer in winter, cooler in summer, and see the savings on your bills straight away.

 All our quotations are provided on a strictly no-obligation basis and are entirely hassle-free.
-We do not employ high-pressure sales tactics or follow-up calls.
+We do not employ high-pressure sales tactics.

 Please note that, due to fluctuating material costs, all quotations remain valid for 30 days from the date of issue, after which they may be subject to repricing if required.

 Usually 1–3 days for a typical semi-detached house.
 We remove and install one room at a time so you’re never left exposed overnight.
-All rubbish is taken daily too so you are always left with a clear space and clean home.
+All rubbish is taken away daily so you are always left with a clear space and a clean home.

-We carry most common parts on the vans.
+We do not provide a emergency service but we carry most common parts on the vans.
 Most handle, hinge or lock repairs are done in within a hour.
-If we can not repair while onsite we will secure measure for the part secure the window and quote to repair you only pay for the work done so if we fix on the day then payment will be due if we just measure and secure this will all be part of the survey which we do for free!!
+If we can not repair while onsite we will secure the issue and measure for the part to then provide a quotation to repair you only pay for the work done so if we fix on the day then payment will be due if we just measure and secure this will all be part of the survey which we do for Free!

 9 times out of 10 yes.
 We realign (“toe & heel”) we can also replace the door hinges/mechanisms and key barrel if needed – usually costing between £120–£250 depending on what's needed.
-Please note most hinges and locking mechanisms and key barrels will have to be ordered in.
-We will survey and provide a quotation for this.
+Please note most hinges and locking mechanisms and key barrels will have to be ordered in as they are profile pacific.
+We will survey and provide a quotation for this if so for Free!

-5 years on sealed units (against seal failure)
+5 years on sealed units (against failure ie Misting in-between panes)

-For a full list on guarantees please go to terms and conditions under the MORE tab.
+For a full list on all guarantees please go to terms and conditions under the MORE tab on the home page.

 • Home